ixkael/ixkael.github.io/_posts/2017-01-25-shrinkage-and-hierarchical-inference-with-selection-effects.md

 ### Interpretation

-We see that indeed, running the standard likelihood on the SNR-selected objects leads to biased answers for $\alpha$!
+We see that indeed, running the standard likelihood on the SNR-selected objects leads to biased answers for $$\alpha$$!

 This gets fixed when using the correct likelihood function, which is aware of the SNR cut and attempts to correct it.